antoniskef/Book_Search_Engine/README.md

 Books with bigger "rating" or "user_rating" are higher in the search results.

 ## Neural Network
 The neural network by using word embeddings (word2vec) predicts ratings of books depending on the taste of the user who uses the search engine.
-This makes better the sorting
+This makes the sorting better.

 ## Clustering
-Use of K-means and word embeddings for book clustering (depending on their plot)
+Use of K-means and word embeddings for book clustering (depending on their plot).